pypa/distlib/docs/reference.rst

       The relative names of all the contents of this resource.
 Raises an exception if accessed on a resource which is *not* a container.

+   .. attribute:: path

+      This attribute is set by the resource's finder.
+It is a textual representation of the path, such that if a PEP 302 loader's :meth:`get_data` method is called with the path, the resource's bytes are returned by the loader.
+This attribute is analogous to the ``resource_filename`` API in ``setuptools``.
+Note that for resources in zip files, the path will be a pointer to the resource in the zip file, and not directly usable as a filename.
+While ``setuptools`` deals with this by extracting zip entries to cache and returning filenames from the cache, this does not seem an appropriate thing to do in this package, as a resource is already made available to callers either as a stream or a string of bytes.

    Methods:

    .. method:: as_stream()